prob140/prob140.github.io/logistics.md

 Data/Prob 140 materials including exams and solutions are the intellectual property of the course developers.
 From the campus statement on [Academic Integrity](https://teaching.berkeley.edu/statements-course-policies): "... students may not circulate or post materials (handouts, exams, syllabi,–any class materials) from their classes without the written permission of the instructor."

-I am extremely tough with dishonest students and I hope that I will not be put in that situation in this class.
-I expect that you will work with integrity and with respect for other members of the class, just as the course staff will work with integrity and with respect for you.
+We are extremely tough with dishonest students and we hope that we will not be put in that situation in this class.
+We expect that you will work with integrity and with respect for other members of the class, just as the course staff will work with integrity and with respect for you.